hoburg/d8/docs/fuselage.rst

 area moment of inertia in both of its bending axes, shown by the dark red line in the lower plot of Figure~\ref{fig:fuse_bending_loads}.

-To be consistent with~\cite{drela2010tasopt}, the horizontal bending moments are defined as the moments around the aircraft's y-axis, caused by horizontal tail loads and fuselage inertial loads, and vertical bending moments as the moments around the aircraft's z-axis, caused by vertical tail loads.
+To be consistent with TASOPT, the horizontal bending moments are defined as the moments around the aircraft's y-axis, caused by horizontal tail loads and fuselage inertial loads, and vertical bending moments as the moments around the aircraft's z-axis, caused by vertical tail loads.

 \begin{figure}[h]
 \centering
 \includegraphics[width=1.0\textwidth]{figs/fuse_bending_loads.png}